wexample/wex/README.md

   > Use `wex file/regex` in place of `sed -i ... filename`
   > Use -E option instead of -r (BSD format)

+# Testing

+Useful to test changes and core compatibility.

+- Running all tests is simple as `wex test`.
+- Running a specific test (placed into `project/tests/bash`), is simple as `wex test my/test`, example : `wex test config/comment`

 # Understanding core